Jetison333/rotg/rulings.md

 - drawing can be done in both public or private
 - Wheel of Fortune: a choice has to be from a reasonably-defined list of options for this to apply
 - Death: removes player's own title, not someone else's

+# Willbound
+- Whoever authored the Willed Submission does not count as a player that round due to this authorship.
+Also, "The Willbound", "as willed", and the Willed Submission do not count as players (see above).